ellenimpi/TheArtKitExperience/README.md

 # TheArtKitExperience
 A website and android app made for StarterHacks.
-Includes Open CV
+Used openCV and Augmented Reality.